MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Allfiles/Labs/Lab 5 - Code Extension & Development.md

    }
 </pre></code>

-1. Paste the following piece of code within the method
+8.Paste the following piece of code within the method

 <code><pre>
  ValidateFieldEventArgs event = e as ValidateFieldEventArgs ;